jithin-space/Git/README.md

 In 2002, Linux kernel project began using a proprietary DVCS called BitKeeper.
 In 2005, their relationship broke down and tool's free-of-charge status revoked.
 Thus linux development community especially Linus Torvals, the creator of linux started to develop their own tools based on their experience in using BitKeeper.Thus git was born

 ## 1.3 Git Features
-    *Simple
-    *Speed
+    * Simple
+    * Speed
-    *Strong support for non linear development.
+    * Strong support for non linear development.
-    *Fully distributed
+    * Fully distributed
-    *Ability to handle large projects.
+    * Ability to handle large projects.
 (Both speed and size handling)

 ## 1.4 Git Basics

 Git works differently than other systems like subversion or perforce.
 Therefore it is essential to understand how it works eventhough they all provide similar functionality and interfaces.

-    *Main difference is in how git think about its data.
+    * Main difference is in how git think about its data.
 Conceptually ,most other systems store information as list of file based changes.
 They think of the information they keep as a set of files and changes made to each file over time.

-    *Instead Git thinks of its data more like a set of snapshots of a miniature filesystem.
+    * Instead Git thinks of its data more like a set of snapshots of a miniature filesystem.
 Every time you commmit or save the state of your project in git, it basically takes a picture fo what all your file look like at that moment and stores a reference to that snapshot.

-    *To be efficient , if the files have not changed,it doesnot store the file again, just a link to the previous identical file it has already stored.
+    * To be efficient , if the files have not changed,it doesnot store the file again, just a link to the previous identical file it has already stored.

-    *Git thinks about its data more like a stream of snapshots.
+#### * Git thinks about its data more like a stream of snapshots.

-## 1.3 git basics
-	snapshots not differences
-	nearly every operation is local
+#### * nearly every operation is local

+There a little set of operations that requires you to be online.
+Ie you can do alot of things even if you are not connected to the server.

-	git has integrity
+#### * git has integrity

+Everything in Git is check-summed before it is stored and is then referred to by that checksum.
+This means it is impossible to change the contents of any file or directory without Git knowing about it.

+It uses SHA-1 hash.
+This is a 40 character string composed of hexadecimal characters and calculated based on the contents of a file or directory structure in Git.

+In fact, Git stores everything in its database not by file name but by the hash value of its contents.

-	git generally only adds data
+#### * git generally only adds data

+Every operation in Git only add data to the Git database.
+It is hard to get the system to do anything that is not undoable or to make it erase data in any way.

-	The three states
+#### * The three states

-		commited,staged,modified
-		repository,staging area, working directory
-	The Command Line
+In git there are three main states that your files can reside in.Commited,Staged and Modified.
+Commited means that the data is safely stored in your local database.
+Modified means that you have modified the file ,but have not commited it into your database yet.
+Staged means you have marked a modified file in its current version to go into your next commit snapshot.

+Hence , we have also three main sections of a git project: the Git Directory, the Working Directory and the Staging Area.

+Git directory is where git stores its meatadata and object database for your project.
+It is important to git, and it is what is copied when you clone a repository from another computer.

+Working directory is a single checkout of one version of the project.
+These files are pulled out of the compressed database in the Git directory and placed on disk for you to use or modify.

+Staging area is a file, generally contained in your git directory, that stores information about what will go into your next commit.
+It is sometimes refered to as the `index` but it is also common to refer to it as the staging area.

+#### * Git Workflow
+    1. You Modify files in your working directory.
+    2. You stage the files, adding the snapshots of them to your staging area.
+    3. You do a commit , which takes the files as they are in the staging area and stores that snapshot permanently to your Git Directory.

+commit --- modify --- stage -- commit <loop>

 		Installing git
 			apt-get install git
 		first time git setup